Key Takeaways:

 My Time Recovery welcomes adults aged 18 and older, providing personalized outpatient programs designed for various age groups, with special attention to those between 18 and 25.
 Our supportive treatment offers practical skills like managing cravings at social events, setting healthy boundaries with friends, and creating a daily routine that doesn’t revolve around alcohol.
 We’re committed to supporting your journey toward a brighter, healthier life.

-PHP & Outpatient Alcohol Treatment for Young Adults
+PHP & Outpatient Alcohol Addiction Treatment

-Aftercare Planning for Alcohol Treatment
+Aftercare Planning for Alcohol Addiction Treatment in Fresno, CA

 Aftercare turns progress into a stable life.
 My Time Recovery builds aftercare planning into treatment so you leave with next steps, support, and a plan for high-risk moments like weekends, holidays, and stressful family events.

 Support after treatment can include ongoing therapy, outpatient follow-ups, and recovery meetings.
-My Time Recovery also offers family counseling therapy and psychoeducational groups because alcohol dependence impacts everyone in the home.
+My Time Recovery also offers family counseling therapy and psychoeducational groups because alcohol addiction impacts everyone in the home.
 When families know how to support you without blame or enabling, the house can start to feel safer and calmer.
 Alumni support can also help you stay connected after discharge, so you do not feel like you are starting over alone.

 Get Alcohol Treatment Help in Fresno